 - Name of “Borrower”: the party receiving the money and will repay the Lender

-If you are thinking of lending money to a friend or family member there are other, more formal options than this form including a Promissory Note or Loan Agreement.
-What’s the difference between an IOU form, a Promissory Note and a Loan Agreement?
-Read this article to discover which legal document is right for you.
+If you are thinking of lending money to a friend or family member there are other, more formal options than this form including a promissory note or loan agreement.
+Learn the difference between an IOU form, a promissory note, and a loan agreement.